ImNutes/cpp-calculator/README.md

 # cpp-calculator
-calculator leveraging the shunting yard algorithm, the taylors series and the gmp library.
+calculator leveraging the shunting yard algorithm, the taylor series and the gmp library.

 # TODO
 proper exception handling